To make the game more fun, assign awards and punishments!

 Players: 2+

-The goal of this game is to eliminate players on the opposite team.
+The goal of this game is to surpass 50 points without hitting the landmines

 Players: 2+